neutron-org/neutron/x/ibc-hooks/README.md

 ### ICS20 packet structure

-So given the details above, we propogate the implied ICS20 packet data structure.
+So given the details above, we propagate the implied ICS20 packet data structure.
 ICS20 is JSON native, so we use JSON for the memo format.

 ```json